Preparations prior to admission

 Once you are relatively pain-free, tolerating liquids and food, have passed urine, you are ready for discharge.
 The discharge can be done on the same day for young patients with no other medical problems and coming from the same city.
 For all the rest, discharge is generally done the next day of surgery.

 Follow up visit at the clinic after Gallbladder stone surgery

-You will be called for a follow up visit in couple of days after discharge.
+You will be called for a follow-up visit in a couple of days after discharge.
 The main aim is to ensure that you are doing well and check your wounds.
-The surgeon will check your wounds, clean it and reapply the bandages.
+The surgeon will check your wounds, clean it, and reapply the bandages.
 He will discuss regarding your diet and resuming of activities after surgery.
 Any other questions of yours would be answered at this time.

 Generally, you can resume a normal diet after a couple of days.
 A normal healthy diet is what you need.
 Unless your diet needs to be changed due to any other medical condition.
 The bandages are now to be removed by yourself, at home while bathing after 5 days.
 If for any specific reason, your wounds need to be rechecked, then your surgeon would specify.